Operads for algebraic quantum field theory: Quantum field theory operads

+\begin{rem} Let $\CC$ be a small category and consider the orthogonal category $(\CC,\emptyset)$ with trivial orthogonality relation.
+By Remark \ref{rem:pCCviafunctoriality}, we have that $\O_{(\CC,\emptyset)} = \O_\CC\in\Op$ is our auxiliary operad from Definition \ref{def:OCC}.
+As a special instance of Theorem \ref{theo:AlgoverOCCperp}, we obtain that $\Alg_{\O_\CC}(\MM)$ is the category $\Alg(\MM)^\CC$ of all functors from $\CC$ to associative and unital algebras in $\MM$. \end{rem}

-\begin{rem} The results of this section have the following quantum field theoretic interpretation.
-As in Section \ref{subsec:motivationQFT}, we interpret $\ovr{\CC}= (\CC,\perp)$ as a category of spacetimes $\CC$, together with a specification $\perp$ of pairs of observables that are supposed to behave commutatively.
-The category $\Mon_\MM^{\ovr{\CC}}$ of $\perp$-commutative functors describes all possible quantum field theories for this scenario.
-Theorem \ref{theo:AlgoverOCCperp} deepens our understanding of the abstract algebraic structures underlying such quantum field theories by proving that they are precisely the algebras over our colored operad $\O_{\ovr{\CC}}\in \Op_{\CC_0}(\MM)$.
-It is worth noticing the following similarity: One of the key ideas of algebraic quantum field theory is to shift the focus from (Hilbert space) representations of algebras to the underlying abstract algebras in order to analyze structural properties of quantum field theories.
-Our operadic framework goes one level deeper by shifting the focus from particular realizations of the algebraic structures of quantum field theories to the underlying abstract operads. \end{rem}
+\begin{rem} There is the following quantum field theoretic interpretation.
+As in Section \ref{subsec:motivationQFT}, we interpret $\ovr{\CC}= (\CC,\perp)$ as a category of spacetimes $\CC$, together with a specification $\perp$ of pairs of subspacetimes for which observables are supposed to behave commutatively.
+The category $\Alg(\MM)^{\ovr{\CC}}$ of $\perp$-commutative functors describes all possible quantum field theories for this scenario.
+Theorem \ref{theo:AlgoverOCCperp} deepens our understanding of the algebraic structures underlying such quantum field theories by proving that they are precisely the algebras over our colored operad $\O_{\ovr{\CC}}\in \Op$.
+It is worth to emphasize the following analogy: One of the key ideas of algebraic quantum field theory is to shift the focus from (Hilbert space) representations of algebras to the underlying abstract algebras in order to analyze structural properties of quantum field theories.
+Our operadic framework goes one level deeper by shifting the focus from specific realizations of the algebraic structures of quantum field theories to the underlying abstract operads. \end{rem}